-New clients often tell me that their previous workshops ended with no meaningful decisions, no clear action plans, no assigned responsibilities.
+New clients often tell me that their previous strategy sessions ended with no meaningful decisions, no clear action plans, no assigned responsibilities.
 They had a good time (some call it “teambuilding”), but went away with unfinished business.
 This is an appalling waste of time and money.

 In contrast, I always push for clear decisions on every key issue.
 And I help you reduce intentions to bite-sized chunks—to 30-day actions with specific people responsible for each.
 This makes work do-able.
 It also puts pressure into the system for rapid results.
 And it gives you fast feedback on what’s working and what’s not, and how people are performing—and who is not.
 A simple idea with multiple results!

 When I work on your strategy with you, I add insights, information, and ideas; provoke deep introspection; ensure that you test all your assumptions… and push for results that matter.
 Clients come back because they get what they need.

 Developing strategy today is more difficult than ever.
 But the really hard work comes when you have to execute it.
 Some firms want me to come back once or twice to assist in review meetings, and ensure that the process is properly embedded.
 Others prefer a longer relationship.
 But that’s up to you.

 I’ll help you create and execute your strategy in a way that’s simple, sound, and practical—exactly what you need to win in today’s challenging environment.

 Strategy is a serious matter.
 Strategy can radically impact the future of your business.
 Yet many firms schedule strategy sessions and confirm agendas and inputs before they brief a facilitator who’ll make the process—and the cost—worthwhile.
 They treat strategy as an afterthought, so everyone else does too.
 And no-one takes it seriously.

 Don’t make this mistake.
 Let’s talk before you start making other arrangements, so they all make sense.

 Get more than a facilitator to get the most from your strategy